My 100+ Best Travel Tips, Tricks, and Hacks: An Ultimate List

 - Start to shift bed and meal times before the trip, 30 mins at a time.

 - Keep well hydrated and avoid dehydration, caffeine, and alcohol.

 - Switch to the local time zone as soon as possible after you arrive.

 Jet Lag Rooster is a cool tool you can use to help you schedule your sleep and melatonin schedule.
 Just enter your flight schedule and it will spit out a customized plan.

-A water bottle is a must-have for any trip for all my hydro homies.
+A water bottle is a must-have for any trip, especially for all my hydro homies.
 Make sure it’s empty before going through airport security and you can fill it up on the other side instead of paying for a $5 bottle at Starbucks.

 Don’t have space for a water bottle?
-Try a collapsible one.
+Try a collapsible water bottle.